 - Go to trial, if necessary – If the medical professionals involved in your case challenge liability or the amount which is sought in damages, it may be necessary to take your case to trial.
 Our legal team has extensive experience with litigating cases in Illinois state courts and federal courts.
 Our goal will be to present the technical details of your child’s birth injury case to the jury in terms they can understand and relate to and to make a compelling case for your recovery.

 - Handle resolution of your case – We can take all steps to resolve healthcare liens that may be attached to your recovery and to disburse the compensation you are due.

 At Salvi, Schostok & Pritchard P.C., we represent clients on a contingency fee basis.
 This means that you will pay no legal fees unless we obtain a financial recovery for you.

-If your baby suffers from Erb’s palsy as a result of a birth injury, the hard-working lawyers of Salvi, Schostok & Pritchard P.C. can help you to explore your legal options.
+If your baby suffers from Erb’s palsy or Klumpke’s palsy as a result of a birth injury, the hard-working lawyers of Salvi, Schostok & Pritchard P.C., can help you to explore your legal options.
 We work with families in Chicago, Waukegan and throughout Illinois.
 For more information or to schedule a free, no-obligation consultation, please contact us today.